Sales Literature Studio

 The interviewing and research process may take several weeks, depending on schedules and availability.
 During that time, I am investigating your business and preparing for the Editorial Assessment, while sharing my status along the way.

-With research in hand, it’s time for conclusions.
-The Editorial Assessment is a deep-dive consultation that comes with a corresponding business report.
+Now it’s time for conclusions.
+I deliver a deep-dive presentation that comes with a corresponding business report.
 I will present an analysis of your existing messaging, sales literature, and content ecosystem, and assess how well it fits your overall business strategy.
+It includes deliverables such as:

 Market research document analyzing competitive landscape, competitor messaging, and appeal of topic themes to target audience